Gogonasus

-The specimen (NMV P221807) is now held at Museums Victoria, after nearly four months of acetic acid preparation by John Long.
+The specimen NMV P221807 is now held at Museums Victoria, after nearly four months of acetic acid preparation by John Long.
 The new specimen showed some surprising new data not seen in any of the other specimens.
 Firstly, there were large spiracular openings on top of the skull, with a distinct down-folded cosmine-covered lamina of bone present on the tabular bone.
 This indicated its spiracles were almost as large as in the elpistostegalian fishes (like Tiktaalik) and early tetrapods (e.g. Acanthostega).
 Secondly, after preparation of its pectoral fins, the internal limb skeleton showed closer resemblances to that of the elpistostegalians than to other more generalised tetrapodomorph fishes like Eusthenopteron.
-For almost 100 years Eusthenopteron had been the well-used role model for demonstrating stages in the evolution of lobe-finned fishes to tetrapods.
+For almost 100 years, Eusthenopteron had been the well-used role model for demonstrating stages in the evolution of lobe-finned fishes to tetrapods.
 Gogonasus now replaces Eusthenopteron in being a better preserved representative without any ambiguity in interpreting its anatomy (as had been shown for example by Rosen et al. 1981 when erroneously reconstructing the fit of the lower jaws to the palate).
-Superficially, Gogonasus appears similar to the generalised tetrapodomorph fishes like Osteolepis from Scotland, but in its advanced features shows that even primitive-looking cosmine-covered forms evolved significant specializations towards becoming tetrapod-like.
+Superficially, Gogonasus appears similar to the generalised tetrapodomorph fish like Osteolepis from Scotland, but in its advanced features shows that even primitive-looking cosmine-covered forms evolved significant specializations towards becoming tetrapod-like.

-Gogonasus is just one of the over 45 species of three-dimensionally preserved fishes from the Gogo Formation deposit.
-It is the only Devonian site in the world to yield whole complete fishes in perfect uncrushed preservation in some specimens.
+Gogonasus is just one of the over 45 species of preserved fish from the Gogo Formation deposit.
+It is the only Devonian site in the world to yield whole complete fish in perfect uncrushed preservation in some specimens.